-Dolby has played a key role in the development of HDR for both commercial cinema and home theatre applications.
-From a home entertainment perspective, the company’s most important contribution has been the advanced form of HDR (High Dynamic Range) known as Dolby Vision.
+Dolby has played a pivotal role in advancing HDR technology for both commercial cinema and home theatre applications.
+When it comes to home entertainment though, perhaps the most significant contribution comes in the form of Dolby Vision, an advanced version of HDR (High Dynamic Range).

-It was originally widely assumed that Dolby Vision hardware (screens and Ultra HD Blu-ray players) needed to carry a dedicated chip.
-However, it is now possible to add Dolby Vision support via a firmware update to devices with sufficiently powerful processors.
+It was originally thought that Dolby Vision required dedicated hardware, such as screens and Ultra HD Blu-ray players, equipped with specific chips.
+However, it's now possible to add Dolby Vision support through a firmware update on devices boasting sufficiently powerful processors.

 What is Dolby Vision?